webkom/lego-webapp/README.md

 ## Linting
 ESLint and Stylelint is used to maintain high code quality and a unified code style.
 Please run them before committing code.

-To run the linter, use_
+To run the linter, use:
 ```bash
 $ yarn run lint